mazurowski-lab/finetune-SAM/README.md

 ## Bug fixes:
 - [X] May-10-2024, fixed the bug that when we updated the dataset.py at May 6th for multi class support, the mask resize processing was accidently forgotten.
 - [X] May-10-2024, fixed the bug that the provided demo for single gpu trianing only support updating decoder but the image encoder's gradients were not calculated.
+- [X] June-10-2024, fixed the bug that cfg.py was not updated as the same version of train.sh which didn't include two configs as 'train_img_list' and 'val_img_list'.

 ## Updated functions:
 - [X] May-15-2024, add functions to auto save training args and load args for validation; save your time for manual definition.